Kimitsu: Demographics

 Per Japanese census data, the population of Kimitsu peaked around the year 2000 and has declined since.

 History

-The area of present-day Kimitsu was largely part of the of Kururi Domain under the Edo period Tokugawa shogunate, centered on the jōkamachi of Kururi Castle.
+The area of present-day Kimitsu was largely part of the Kururi Domain under the Edo period Tokugawa shogunate, centered on the jōkamachi of Kururi Castle.
 It was divided between Moda District and Sue District in the early Meiji period cadastral reforms.
 Both districts became part of Kimitsu District from April 1, 1897.
 The village of Susaki and Yaehara were created with the establishment of the modern municipalities system on April 1, 1889.
 Kimitsu Town was founded by the merger of these villages on April 1, 1943, and expanded through annexation of two neighboring villages of Sunami and Sadamoto on April 1, 1944.
 The town continued to expand by annexing the towns of Kazusa and Koito and the villages of Seiwa and Obitsu on September 28, 1970.
 Kimitsu was elevated to city status on September 1, 1971.

+About merger

+Before Kimitsu City was established, Kimitsu Town went through three mergers in 1943, 1954, and 1970.
+Except for the 1954 merger, which was based on the Town and Village Merger Promotion Law (known as the "Great Merger of Showa"), the other two mergers had no relation to national policies.

+In 1943, when the first Kimitsu Town was formed, Japan was in the middle of World War II.
+The Yaehara Factory, a branch of the Kisarazu Naval Air Corps, was built on a large area of land across Yaehara Village and Susai Village.
+Because of this, there were issues like moving houses, buying farmland, and distributing food and clothes for workers.
+With help from the Japanese military, the two villages merged to create "Kimitsu Town."

+The 1970 merger was influenced by the Yahata Steel Factory (now Nippon Steel Kimitsu Works) that moved into the coastal area during the 1960s.
+The factory increased property tax income for Kimitsu Town.
+However, if the population was too small, part of the tax would go to Chiba Prefecture.
+To prevent this, the town merged with other nearby areas to increase the population.
+At first, Kisarazu City was also part of the merger talks, and a new city name, "Kimitsu-Kisarazu City," was suggested.
+But since Kisarazu City did not agree, the plan was dropped.
+On September 28, 1970, five towns and villages merged, creating the new "Kimitsu Town."
+After reaching the population requirements, Kimitsu Town became Kimitsu City on September 1, 1971, becoming the 25th city in Chiba Prefecture.